cyclikal/cyckei/docs/install.rst

 For Users
 ^^^^^^^^^
+..
   Cyckei is distributed on PyPi and can easily be acquired with pip.
 It is recommended that Cyckei is installed into a virtual environment.

   After downloading, simply run ``cyckei`` in the command prompt to launch a component.
 A "cyckei" folder will automatically be created in the user's home directory to store scripts, configuration, and results.
+A stable version of Cyckei can be found on the master branch of our public GitHub repository.

 Cyckei will almost certainly need to be configured to work with your instruments.
 See :ref:`Editing Configuration` for more details.